bbauska/W3Cx-3of5/README.md

 &nbsp;
 <br/>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<h3 name="ch2-1">Module 2: HTML5 Multimedia</h3>
+<h3 name="ch2-1-1">Module 2: HTML5 Multimedia</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 name="ch2-2-1">2.2.1 The &lt;video&gt; Element</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>Until 2012, it was only possible to integrate an audio or video player using the proprietary Flash technology, marketed by the company Macromedia (later acquired by Adobe).
+<p>Until 2012, it was only possible to integrate an audio or video player using the proprietary
+Flash technology, marketed by the company Macromedia (later acquired by Adobe).
 The &lt;video&gt; element of HTML5 is one of the three "Flash killers" (the others being &lt;audio&gt; for the sound and &lt;canvas&gt; for drawing and animation).
-<i>(Note that Adobe <a href="https://www.adobe.com/products/flashplayer/end-of-life.html">no longer supports Flash Player</a> since December 31, 2020)</i></p>
+<i>(Note that Adobe <a href="https://www.adobe.com/products/flashplayer/end-of-life.html">
+no longer supports Flash Player</a> since December 31, 2020)</i></p>

 <h4>Check the HTML code of the following CodePen:</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->